 This breakfast board is no different than other charcuterie boards in the sense that you can top it with whatever you want.
 My favorite breakfast foods for this recipe are our ebelskivers, frozen waffles in the air fryer and easy air fryer sausage patties.
 You can even go crazy and add our school breakfast pizza.

 Yes!
 A charcuterie board is perfect for brunch.
 Charcuterie boards work for almost any occasion but there’s nothing better than an aesthetic arrangement of yummy foods for a brunch outing.
 Wash your brunch board down with my virgin mimosas to for the perfect extra touch.

 What do you put on a pancake platter?

 There’s a lot of different things you can put on a pancake board depending on your breakfast preferences but here are my suggestions.
 See the recipe card for the full list of ingredients.

 A key ingredient on a pancake board is pancakes.
 Our gluten-free pancakes and oat flour pancakes work great.
 Our Christmas pancakes, gingerbread pancakes and reindeer pancakes are fun for a holiday themed board.

 I like making them into mini pancakes or silver dollar pancakes because they’re easier to arrange.
-Chocolate chips, blueberries, maple syrup, etc. are all great pancake toppings.
+Chocolate chips, blueberries, maple syrup (also, here is a substitute for maple syrup list of 10 options), etc. are all great pancake toppings.